luizfelipefalcao/luizfelipefalcao/README.md

 ### Hi there 👋, I'm Felipe

-- 🔭 I’m currently working on a project which helps people with information about canadian imigration, please feel free to visit it at  🍁 www.canadaimmi.tools
+- 🔭 I’m currently working on a project which helps people with information about canadian imigration
+- 👍 Please feel free to visit it at 🍁 www.canadaimmi.tools
 - 🌱 I’m currently learning Typescript
 - 👯 I’m looking to an opportunity to work as Junior Frontend Web Developer using JS and ReactJS
 - 📫 How to reach me: www.luizfelipefalcao.com or falcao.lfj@yahoo.com